patrickhartono/StreamDiffusion-Mac/README.md

 4. **Prompt updates not taking effect**
    - This has been fixed in this fork by adding the `update_prompt` method to the StreamDiffusionWrapper class

+5. **SD-Turbo Model Variant Warning**
+   - You may see a warning message: `Some weights of the model checkpoint were not used...`
+   - This is normal and can be safely ignored
+   - The warning occurs because SD-Turbo has some structural differences from standard SD models

 ### Checking MPS Support

 To verify that your Mac supports MPS acceleration, run: